-Roopkund Trek is one of the most beautiful places for trekking in Uttarakhand Himalayas.
+Roopkund Trek is one of the most beautiful places for trekking in the Uttarakhand Himalayas.
 The ‘Roop’ denotes beauty and the ‘kund’ refers to pool.
-It is a high altitude glacial trek located in the Trishul massif in the state of Uttrakhand in northern India.
-Roopkund Trek is located at 4,800 meters (16,00 ft) above sea level along the border of Nepal.
-Trekking in Himalaya is always the best way to enjoy vacations and enjoy the natural beauty.
+It is a high-altitude glacial trek located in the Trishul massif in the state of Uttrakhand in northern India.
+Roopkund Trek is located at 4,800 meters (16,000 ft) above sea level along the border of Nepal.
+Trekking in Himalayas is always the best way to enjoy vacations and enjoy the natural beauty.
 It is an adventurous journey that passes through the many beautiful campsites.

 The skeletons are most visible during the month of August, September, October and in May and June, snow will be there but cannot see the skeleton.
 Roopkund Trek goes through moderate to difficult grades and also the best treks in Uttarakhand Himalayas.
 It is also one of the best snow trekking destinations in Himalaya.
 This is an awesome trekking place in Uttarakhand Himalaya.
 This trek leads to the frozen Roopkund Lake.

 Roopkund Trekking trail is famous for the celebration of the Nanda Devi Raj Jat, takes place once every twelve years at Roopkund.
 During which Goddess Nanda Devi is worshipped.
 The famous Nanda Devi lies near to the lake.
 Similarly, one can spot the snow leopards, Himalayan black bear, Chi pheasants, and notice the myriads flower all along the trek.
 The entire trekking trail is filled with beautiful nature’s beauty all around.

 Roopkund lake is also known as skeleton lake due to scattered bones everywhere near the lake.
 Certainly, has attracted many travelers all over the world.
 Getting to the Roopkund Trek, drive from Kathgodam Railway Station to Lohajung in a cabs.
 Roopkund Trek starts from Lohajung (a small hamlet in Chamoli district) to Didna village.